DedZago/StatisticalProcessMonitoring.jl/docs/src/index.md

 # StatisticalProcessMonitoring.jl

-In statistical process monitoring (SPM), control charts are sequential statistics that are plotted and used for assessing the stability of processes and detecting deviations from stable conditions.
-These methods are widely used in various domains such as industrial processes, healthcare, image surveillance, and defect detection.

-The **StatisticalProcessMonitoring.jl** package introduces an extensible SPM framework for monitoring online (Phase II) univariate, multivariate, and structured observations.
-The package provides implementation of several control charts, as well as automated tools for control limit calibration and hyperparameter optimization.
+**StatisticalProcessMonitoring.jl**  is a Julia package for testing the stability of sequential data streams using statistical process monitoring (SPM) techniques.
+The package provides a flexible framework for implementing control charts, monitoring statistics, and control limit calibration methods.
+The package is designed to be extensible, allowing users to define custom control charts and monitoring statistics.

-For an extensive review of SPM and control charts, a recommended resource is the book [Introduction to Statistical Process Control](https://www.taylorfrancis.com/books/mono/10.1201/b15016/introduction-statistical-process-control-peihua-qiu) [qiu2013](@citep)
+For an extensive review of SPM and control charts, a recommended resource is the book [Introduction to Statistical Process Control](https://www.taylorfrancis.com/books/mono/10.1201/b15016/introduction-statistical-process-control-peihua-qiu).

 ## Installation
 StatisticalProcessMonitoring.jl requires Julia version 1.8 or above.
 To install StatisticalProcessMonitoring.jl, press the `]` key inside the Julia REPL to access the interactive package manager model and run the following command